-The Plan's assets are held in the Fortune Brands Home & Security, Inc. Defined Contribution Master Trust (the "Master Trust"), along with the assets of the FBHS Hourly Plan, for investment purposes.
-The Master Trust investments are administered and held by Fidelity Management Trust Company (the "Trustee").
+The Plan's assets are held in the Fortune Brands Home & Security, Inc. Defined Contribution Master Trust (the "Master Trust"), along with the assets of the FBHS Retirement Savings Plan, for investment purposes.
+The Master Trust investments are administered and held by Fidelity Management Trust Company (the "Trustee" or "Fidelity").